akashkuwar01/Amazon-Shipping-Analytics--Tableau-Dashboard-/README.md

 What it is?

-Just a simple data dump from SQL'database to a CSV
+Just a data dump from SQL'database to a CSV

 What it needs

 There aren't any employee/product images
-It's a straight data dump - no relations or special magic
+It's a straight data dump - no special magic

 Collections To Create